Welcome

 • Foodsafe

-New Zealand Foodsafe was set up in 1998 with a small group of representatives from the food industry, consumer groups, public health groups, MAF Food (now the New Zealand Food Safety Authority) and the Ministry of Health, to promote consistent and appropriate food safety messages to New Zealand consumers.
+Ministry for Primary Industries site, provides information on food safety and promotes consistent and appropriate food safety messages to New Zealand consumers.
 The group's aim is to reduce the country's high levels of foodborne illness through education on safe food handling practices in the home.

 • Kids Friendly NZ